-Figure 5-11 Start CXFS Driver
+Figure 5-11 Start Driver for the cxfs_client Service

 14. Choose to restart your computer later if you need to install passwd and group files or set up fencing; see "Postinstallation Steps for Windows" on page 144.
 Otherwise, choose to restart your computer now.
 The default is to restart later, as shown in Figure 5-12.
 (CXFS will not run until a restart has occurred.)